trianglesis/esp32-c6_LVGL/README.md

 Usual 1st cmd OR better local (to be able to configure lvgl for once)

 - `idf.py add-dependency "lvgl/lvgl^9.2.2"`
-- `git submodule add https://github.com/lvgl/lvgl.git@v9.2.2 components/lvgl`
+- `git submodule add https://github.com/lvgl/lvgl.git components/lvgl`

 Into the ignored folder (not to add the full other repo in my repo):

-- `git submodule add -f https://github.com/lvgl/lvgl.git@v9.2.2 components/lvgl`
+- `git submodule add -f https://github.com/lvgl/lvgl.git components/lvgl`

+IMPORTANT: Switch branch to a released last: `9.2.2`

+- `cd .\components\lvgl\`
+- `git checkout v9.2.2`

 ### Optional